sigterm-de/terraform-gitops-talk/Presentation.md

 - oh well, you need a staging environment
 - both environments are very much the same
-- you transform the code into a module with variables
+- you refactor the code to be parameterised by variables
 - you provide 2 `.tfvars` files

 [.column]